Trini Alvarado

 Trinidad "Trini" Alvarado (born January 10, 1967) is an American actress best known for her performances as Margaret "Meg" March in the 1994 film adaptation of Louisa May Alcott's novel Little Women and Lucy Lynskey in the comedy horror film The Frighteners.
 She also has had notable stage performances and singing roles in musicals.

 Personal life

 Alvarado was born in New York City, the daughter of Sylvia, a Puerto Rican flamenco dancer, and Domingo Alvarado, a Spanish-born flamenco singer.
-As a child, she lived on upper Riverside Drive (Manhattan) on the Upper West Side.
+As a child, she lived on upper Riverside Drive (Manhattan) in Harlem.
 She attended the Professional Children's School and studied at Fordham University.
 Alvarado said in a People magazine interview for the movie Stella: "I lead kind of a quiet life.
 I just grew up that way."
 Alvarado more or less stays out of the limelight and is a self-described homebody; she revealed during the promotion for The Frighteners, "It's just difficult to go away.
 I was very nervous about having to go to New Zealand for nearly seven months [to make The Frighteners].
 I was very tragically saying goodbye to everybody."

-She resides in New York City and is married to actor Robert McNeill.